December 21 - One Teacher's Brilliant Solution: The Birth of Basketball

 Positioning Your Day for God's Purpose

-This is the day Dr. James Naismith introduced the game of basketball to his physical education class at the International YMCA Training School (now Springfield College) in Springfield, Massachusetts in 1891.
+This is the day Dr. James Naismith introduced the game of basketball to his students at the International YMCA Training School in 1891.

-In today's lesson, we will discover how the invention of basketball teaches us about the power of intentional beginnings.
-What happens when we approach each morning like a jump ball, positioning ourselves before God with purpose and expectancy?
+In today’s lesson, we will discover how the invention of basketball teaches us about the power of intentional beginnings.
+What does it mean to begin a day with readiness rather than urgency?
+And how might the way we start shape the direction our lives take before any outcomes are visible?

 “In the morning, Lord, you hear my voice; in the morning I lay my requests before you and wait expectantly” - Psalm 5:3 (NIV)